Demographics of Dallas–Fort Worth: Vietnamese

 As of 2014, the DFW area has almost 72,000 people of Vietnamese origins.

 As of 2000 12% of the foreign-born population of Garland originated from Vietnam.
 There are two strip-style shopping malls along Walnut Street that cater to Vietnamese people, and there is also a community center that as of 2009 hosts first generation Vietnamese immigrants.
 Garland Road serves as a center of the Vietnamese community.
 During the same year, 14% of the foreign-born population of Arlington originated from Vietnam.
 Within Arlington most Vietnamese live in the southern portion.
 That year 4% of the foreign-born of Plano originated in Vietnam.
 As of 2009 there is also a first-generation Vietnamese population in East Dallas, in the "Little Asia" area.
 As of 2000 there are fewer Vietnamese in the northern suburbs, which are wealthier compared to other parts of the DFW area.

 The first people of Vietnamese origins began arriving in the DFW area in the 1970s.
 They were refugees from the Vietnam War.

 The St. Peter Vietnamese Catholic Church in Dallas opened in 1998.
 It, as of 2014, has about 1,350 members and 75 families.
 As of that year, Pham Minh is the pastor.
 St. Peter opened because the Vietnamese congregation at St. Pius X Church, which began taking in Vietnamese in 1975, had become so large.
 There are other Vietnamese missions at Mother of Perpetual Help Church in Garland, established in 1992; Sacred Heart of Jesus Church in Carrollton, established in 1998; St. Joseph Vietnamese Catholic Church in Grand Prairie, established in 1995, and the St. Joseph Vietnamese Missionary Center in Dallas.

 After the 2014 opening of the Banh Shop, a Vietnamese-style restaurant owned by Yum!
 Brands, a petition that asked for a change of the restaurant's logo opened.
 This petition argued that the logo was too similar to the star of the Vietnamese Communist Party.
 The president of the Vietnamese-American Community of Greater Dallas, Thanh Cung, signed this petition.
 As a result, the company changed the logo.

+Japanese

+The Japanese School of Dallas operates in the DFW area.

+In 1978 W.L.
+Taitte stated in Texas Monthly that Japanese people in the Dallas area preferred going to the Fuji-ya and Mihama-ya restaurants when they wanted Japanese cuisine.

+Native Americans

 Religion

-According to a study by the Pew Research Center Dallas is 78% Christian, 1% Jewish, 1% Muslim, and 18% Non Religious.

-As of 2000 the Dallas Metropolitan Community Church (MCC), an LGBT-friendly church, has 3,000 members, making it the largest MCC in the United States.
+The Dallas–Fort Worth metroplex's religious population are predominantly Christian and it is the largest metro area that identifies with the religion in the United States (78%).
+Methodist, Baptist, Presbyterian, and Catholic churches are prominent in many cities and towns in the metropolitan region.
+The Methodist, Baptist, and Roman Catholic denominations all support private universities here.
+In order of size, they are Southern Methodist University, Dallas Baptist University, and the Catholic University of Dallas.
+Non-Christian faiths including Islam, Judaism, Hinduism, Sikhism, Buddhism, and contemporary paganism collectively form a little over 4% of the religious population.
+Dallas Fort-Worth also hosts the largest Mosque in Texas, the Islamic Center of Irving.